dAppServer/devops/README.md

 * Vpn `docker run --privileged -v $(pwd):/home/build/dist -it lthn/build lthn/vpn`
 * Wallet `docker run --privileged -v $(pwd):/home/build/dist -it lthn/build lthn/wallet`

+### Building Git Repos

+To compile a repo with `make` from its url and have the build returned to you in your working directory

+*Linux/Mac*

+`docker run --privileged -v $(pwd):/home/build/dist -it lthn/build compile https://gitlab.com/lthn.io/projects/sdk/build.git`

+*Windows:(i think~ will remove when tested)*

+`docker run --privileged -v %cd%:/home/build/dist -it lthn/build compile https://gitlab.com/lthn.io/projects/sdk/build.git`

+### Sandboxed Docker image Build

+As docker lets you build a docker image with a git url, this lets you populate internal docker from git.

+`docker run --privileged -v $(pwd):/home/build/dist -it lthn/build https://gitlab.com/lthn.io/projects/sdk/build.git`

 ## As a Base image

 These are pre-configured base images for lethean projects with everything you need preinstalled for that project